-Learning about sleep, why it is important, and how we can maintain good sleep health can help young people improve and maintain their mental health and wellbeing.
+Learning about sleep, why it is essential, and how we can maintain good sleep health can help young people improve and maintain their mental health and wellbeing.

-In March 2020, we conducted an online survey of adults (18+) and young people (13 to 19) in the UK.1 We found that nearly half of adults, and two thirds of teenagers, agree that sleeping badly has a negative effect on their mental health.
-Sleep is integral to all aspects of our lives, so getting good sleep can help us maintain both our physical and our mental health.
+In March 2020, we conducted an online survey of adults (18+) and young people (13 to 19) in the UK.1 We found that nearly half of adults, and two-thirds of teenagers, agree that sleeping badly has a negative effect on their mental health.
+Sleep is integral to all aspects of our lives, so getting good sleep can help us maintain our physical and mental health.

 Peer Learner - Peer Education Project

 When I was in Year 7 I wish I had known that a good sleep pattern early on is so useful, instead of having bad sleep habits now!

 The Mental Health Foundation’s Peer Education Project is a Secondary School-based project that gives older pupils the tools to deliver mental health lessons to younger pupils.

 The project has worked with pupils and staff from participating Secondary Schools to create the Sleep: Finding our Confidence with Sleep School Pack, which is available for all schools across the UK.